Skip to main content

 3. Enable Enforce for Domains

-Users with these email domains must use SSO - password login will be disabled.
+Users with these email domains must use SSO -- password login will be disabled for them.

 Troubleshooting